 If the offer is associated with a coupon or promotion code, simply click on the code and shop through the page that opens on the Netflix website.
 Enter the code at checkout to see the updated discount price or free shipping offer if your purchase qualifies.

 Codes that appear on PromotionCode.org as Staff Picks (those in green boxes, as opposed to blue boxes) have been provided to us directly by Netflix.
 Other codes may be submitted by our community of users as with any electronic bulletin board.
-Because of the volume of these user-submitted codes, can't be guaranteed to be valid by PromotionCode.org.
-Other codes may be posted by our community of users as with any electronic bulletin board.
-These codes appear in blue boxes and are not guaranteed to be valid by PromotionCode.org.
+Because of the volume of these user-submitted codes, they are not tested, nor guaranteed to be valid by PromotionCode.org.
+These codes appear in blue boxes.
 Be sure to read any comments associated with such codes before trying to use them.
 You may also see at the bottom of some pages code boxes that are colored red.
 Those contain codes for Netflix which have previously expired, or which our community of users has voted down over time although they might still be valid.

 Latest Netflix News

 Winter is the perfect time to snuggle up indoors and put on a movie.
 Not only will you be safe from all the freezing chaos outside, but you'll get to sit comfortably under a blanket, drink hot chocolate and live vicariously through the characters.
 Here are some of the best winter movies you should add to your list.
 A Blockbuster promotion code can get you 50 percent off your first month!